Horizontally quasiconvex envelope in the Heisenberg group: H-quasiconvex envelope via PDE-based iteration

 for all for all $p\in (h^{-1}\cdot\Oba)\cap \Oba$ and $n\geq 1$.
 Due to the arbitrariness of $h$, we get the equi-continuity of $u_n$ in $\Oba$ with modulus $\omega_f$.
 It follows that $Q(f)=\inf_{n\geq 1} u_n$ is also continuous in $\Oba$ with the same modulus.
 The uniform convergence of $u_n$ to $Q(f)$ in $\Oba$ as $n\to \infty$ is an immediate consequence of Dini's theorem. \end{proof}

-\begin{rmk} If $\Omega$ is assumed to be h-convex up to boundary, then one can use the same scheme to approximate the h-quasiconvex envelope $Q(f)$ of a function $f\in C(\Oba)$ that takes general boundary values.
+\begin{rmk} It is possible to use the same scheme to approximate the h-quasiconvex envelope $Q(f)$ of a function $f\in C(\Oba)$ that takes general boundary values.
 In this case, the uniqueness and existence of $u_n$ are guaranteed by Theorem \ref{thm comp2} and Theorem \ref{thm existence2}.
 The pointwise convergence of $u_n$ to $Q(f)$ can be shown in the same way as in the proof of Theorem \ref{thm scheme bdry}.
 It is also possible to obtain uniform convergence if $\ul{f}$ can be extended to an h-quasiconvex function in a neighborhood of $\Oba$. \end{rmk}

 We conclude this section by providing a relaxed version of Theorem \ref{thm scheme bdry} with no assumptions on boundedness or convexity of $\Omega$.
 Based on Proposition \ref{prop sub}, for any $f\in USC(\Omega)$ that is bounded below, one can still obtain a sequence $u_n$ that converges pointwise to $Q(f)$ in $\Omega$ without even using the boundary value of $f$.
 In this general case, we can take $u_n$ to be the maximum subsolution of \eqref{iteration eq}.